Rambalac/ACDDokanNet/Readme.md

 Pros
 ----
+* Amazon Cloud Drive is presented as real drive working not only in Windows Explorer but in many other apps (with issues).
 * Driver presents Amazon Cloud Drive as it is with folders and files.
 * Driver does not create any special files on your Amazon Cloud Drive.
 * Same Amazon Cloud Drive can be used on multiple PCs with this Driver or in Web simultaneously.
-There can be a conflict if you try to upload file which was also uploaded same time with other way, only first file will remain.
+There can be a conflict if you try to upload file which was also uploaded same time with other way, only the first uploaded file will remain.

 Issues
 ------
+* Disk caching is done only for files with size less 20Mb.
+Big files are partially cached in memory and random access can be slow.
+Common video files are big and requier random access to play.
+It's very unlikely you can play any video directly, but you can copy it to real drive first.
 * Only new files can be written.
 To overwrite delete first.
 * Files cannot be opened for Read and Write simultaneously.
-* Some applications can report some file cannot be opened.
+* Some applications can report some files cannot be opened.
 Still such files can be reopened later.
 * Sometimes Explorer thumbnails get broken.

 Notes